-Fun With Hair - How to Tip The Ends of Your Hair Fun Colors
+How to Dye the Ends of Your Hair Fun Colors: Tips From a Pro

-So, maybe you thought about it and you finally want to take the plunge.
-You want fun hair; you want funky hair; you want to color your hair with the new "in style" hair style that has been seen all over the place.
+So, maybe you've thought about it, and you finally want to take the plunge.
+You want fun hair; you want funky hair; you want to color your hair with the new "in-style" hairstyle that has been seen all over the place.
 You want to tip the ends of your hair with fun colors!

-Fortunately, with a little guidance and maybe a little help from a friend, you can get some fun hair for the summer, and it doesn't have to break the budget!
+Fortunately, with a little guidance, and maybe a little help from a friend, you can get some fun hair—and it doesn't have to break the budget!

-Warning: As a professional hairstylist and a trained cosmetologist, I have been taught techniques for working with hair.
+As a professional hairstylist and a trained cosmetologist, I have been taught techniques for working with hair.
 Therefore, the user assumes all risk and liability.
 These tips are a means of guidance.
-When using chemicals, there are many hazards, including allergic reactions, blindness and of course, damaging the hair.
-However, for best results you should always seek the help of a professional.
+When using chemicals, there are many hazards, including allergic reactions, blindness, and, of course, damaging the hair.
+However, for the best results, you should always seek the help of a professional.

-- A hair bleach kit (Chlorox Bleach and/or Peroxide WILL NOT work!)
+- A hair bleach kit (Clorox Bleach and/or peroxide WILL NOT work!)

 - A brush/comb